Occupy Wall Street: The People's Library

 The People's Library at Occupy Wall Street was started a few days after the protest when a pile of books was left in a cardboard box at Zuccotti Park.
 The books were passed around and organized, and as time passed, it received additional books and resources from readers, private citizens, authors and corporations.
+The library quickly became one of the most noticeable community institutions inside of the encampment, reflecting the movement's emphasis on education, mutual aid, and the open exchange of ideas.
+Its informal beginnings also symbolized the participatory spirit of Occupy Wall Street, since ordinary participants helped build and maintain a shared public resource.
 As of November 2011 the library had 5,554 books cataloged in LibraryThing and its collection was described as including some rare or unique articles of historical interest.
 According to American Libraries, the library's collection had "thousands of circulating volumes", which included "holy books of every faith, books reflecting the entire political spectrum, and works for all ages on a huge range of topics."
+This wide range of materials reinforced the library's role as both a practical service for protesters and as a symbol of the movement's commitment to inclusivity and public knowledge.
+This also demonstrated how the encampment sought to create some alternate civic spaces within the occupation itself.

 The library was largely destroyed during the November 15, 2011 raid and, in a court settlement, the City later agreed to pay $360,000 in compensation, including attorney fees.
 Similarly, the City of New York has since begun settling cases with individual participants.
+The destruction of the collection drew attention from different librarians, free speech advocates, and supporters who viewed the raid as an attack not just on property but also on a shared cultural and educational project.

 There were already libraries in the encampments of Spain and Greece.
 Following the example of the OWS People's Library, protesters throughout North America and Europe formed sister libraries at their encampments.
+In this way, the People's Library became a significant part of a broader protest tradition in which libraries served as visible expressions of solidarity, learning, and democratic participation.